alxhghs/my-personal-page/src/blog-posts/google-tag-manager.md

 Google Tag Manager (GTM) is a tool for managing 3rd party scripts and (when paired with Google Analytics) for making data-informed decisions about your website.

-If you want to dive into a great course for getting started with GTM, Google's own [Google Tag Manager Fundamentals](https://analytics.google.com/analytics/academy/course/5) course is an excellent resource.
-If you want a general overview, please read on!
+If you want to dive into a great course for getting started with GTM, Google's own [Google Tag Manager Fundamentals](https://analytics.google.com/analytics/academy/course/5) course is excellent.
+If you want a general overview, read on!

-I've attempted to simplify GTM into core concepts in order to make it really easy to get started.
-I will walk through some important terms and show you how to add GTM to your website.
+I've simplified GTM into core concepts to make it easy to get started.
+I will walk through important terms and show how to add GTM to your website.

-##Important terms to get started
+## Important terms to get started

 [Source: Google Tag Manager Help](https://support.google.com/tagmanager#topic=3441530)